Organica-Ai-Solutions/NIS_Protocol/docs/DRL_REDIS_INTEGRATION_SUMMARY.md

-# 🎯 Comprehensive DRL & Redis Integration Summary
+# 🎯 DRL & Redis Integration Summary
-## Deep Reinforcement Learning Revolution in NIS Protocol
+## Deep Reinforcement Learning Enhancement in NIS Protocol

 ### 🚀 **TRANSFORMATION: From Rule-Based to Intelligent Learning**

 The NIS Protocol has been enhanced with **Deep Reinforcement Learning (DRL)** integration across critical decision-making systems.
-What was once a collection of rule-based agents is now an **intelligently coordinated learning ecosystem** that continuously adapts and optimizes performance.
+What was once a collection of rule-based agents is now an **intelligently coordinated learning ecosystem** that continuously adapts and enhances performance.

 ---